 Which Pays More?

-PMP delivers the largest salary premium globally — PMI's annual Earning Power report consistently shows PMP-certified professionals earning 25–32% more than non-certified peers.
+PMP delivers the largest salary premium globally.
+PMI's annual Earning Power report consistently shows PMP-certified professionals earning 25 to 32% more than non-certified peers.
 PRINCE2 Practitioner delivers a strong salary premium in UK and Middle East markets.
 At senior levels in the UK, holding both certifications consistently commands the highest salaries.
+I have seen this pattern repeatedly with my students.

 🇺🇸 United States